-- Course is 5 ECTS

-- 3 SWS lectures

-- 1 SWS exercises including practical assignment (programming project)

-- Grading

-- Final examinations will be oral and give an individual grade.

-- You must pass the oral exam for being successful in the course.

-- Oral Exam 50 %

-- Practical Assignment 50 %

-- 0.3 bonus for passing the exercises

-- □ Exercises (~ 5 exercise sheets)

-- Success = 70 % of the tasks submitted, present at >= 3 exercises and 1x presentation of a solution

-- Goal: Prepares for the oral examination

-- Practical assignment

-- Introduced in the 2nd half of the first lectures

-- Goal: Practically apply the concepts and learn to use them.
+- Course is 5 ECTS - 3 SWS lectures - 1 SWS exercises including practical assignment (programming project) - Grading - Final examinations will be oral and give an individual grade. - You must pass the oral exam and practical assignment for being successful in the course. - Oral Exam and Practical Assignment contribute to 50 % to grading. - 0.3 bonus for passing the exercises - Exercises (4 exercise sheets) - Success = 70 % of the tasks submitted, present at >= 3 exercises and 1x presentation of a solution - Goal: Prepares for the oral examination - Practical assignment - Introduced in the 2nd half of the first lectures - Goal: Practically apply the concepts and learn to use them.